unofficialmonzocommunity/Code-of-Conduct/README.md

 Second offence: a further warning will be issued, in stronger terms.
 Offenders will be reminded of the consequences of continuing to break the Code of Conduct - which can include suspension or removal from Slack.

-Third offence: we will take an action.
+Third offence: we will take action.
 This can be a short-term suspension (for repeated misbehaviour), a long-term suspension (for repeated misbehaviour on a large scale, or a significant incident), or outright removal from Slack (for extremely serious situations).

 For future offences, if - following a suspension - the user returns and continues to be disruptive and act contrary to the above agreements, a full removal will be implemented without warning.